Jiten511/Jiten511/README.md

 - 👋 Hi, I’m @Jitendra Bhumbhariya.
 - 👀 I’m interested in Technical Job.
-- 🌱 I’m currently learning Web Devlopment.
+- 🌱 I’m currently learning about the Pocket beagle.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any project on the IOT devices like Arduino and Node MCU, etc.
 - 📫 How to reach me jitendra51101@gmail.com

 <!---